bkimminich/it-security-lecture/slides/01-01-motivation.md

 1. Visit <https://haveibeenpwned.com/>
 2. Type in your email address
 3. Hit the `pwned?` button
-4. How many pwnages do you get for your private and/or business email?
+4. How many pwnages do you get for your private and/or organization email?
    (:pushpin:)

 ![Good news - No pwnage found!](images/01-01-motivation/haveibeenpwned-green.png)